DecisionsDev/llm-odm/README.md

 <img src="chat-with-executions-data/images/data-query.gif"  />

-# Interact in natural language to invoke a decision service
+# Invoke a decision service in natural language

 In this sample we leverage the miniloan decision service provided as a sample in IBM ODM.
 The [LangChain OpenAPI Chain](https://python.langchain.com/en/latest/modules/chains/examples/api.html) will be used to interact with the "MiniLoan" decision service.
 Utilizing the Swagger API generated dynamically by the ODM Runtime, this integration will allow for natural language interaction with the ODM product without any changes to the product itself.